twoojoo/rofi-utils/README.md

     - implement a remove option (an add options is also possible but it's way more easy to create the bookmark from the chromium tab itself)
     - fix consecutive space char bug
 <br>

+### rofi-window-switcher

+Just a wrapper around the native rofi window mode to use the same theme as the other scripts.

 ## Theming